jonr7726/drum-notator/README.md

 # Drum Notator
 Program to create drum notation (as pdf or png), given an audio input (as mp3).
+See docs folder for detailed documenation on the project.

 ## Dependencies
 - TensorFlow